cotejer/cotejer.github.io/_posts/2016-01-06-the-long-tail.md

   </p>
 </div>

 What this curve tells us is that there is room for _everyone_ to play on the web.
 And while you may not be able to get into the &#8220;giants&#8221; section of the graph, you can make a decent living serving your specific niche.
 No longer do you have to have enough popularity to even gain access to points of distribution.
-You can just distribute your work directly to those who care for what you do. <span class="post-teaser-more">&nbsp;<br /><a href="http://blog-cjeremy.rhcloud.com/2016/01/06/the-long-tail/" title="Permanent Link: The Long Tail" rel="bookmark">Read more...</br></span></p>
+You can just distribute your work directly to those who care for what you do.

+By keeping the long tail theory in mind, you don&#8217;t need to worry as much about serving _every single person_.
+You can simply serve your specific niche, creating a space on the web for the work you do that does not depend on being popular just to be seen.

+Start by serving your niche first, and craft a brilliant experience for them.